Who are we and what do we do?

 Who works in the clinic?

 The clinic was established by Mark Hayward – an experienced therapist who works in the Research Department at Sussex Partnership Trust.
 Interventions are delivered by therapists working in our clinical teams who we train and supervise.
-The clinic is supported by dedicated research assistants; Hazel Frost, Hazel Ashment and Edward Harvey.
+The clinic is supported by dedicated clinic assistants; Hazel Frost, Hazel Ashment and Gila Ehrenstein.

 Professor Mark Hayward